 Then I decided to add a couple of embellishments with mini transfers:

-These are from a set of mini transfers called Classic Vintage Labels by Re-designed by Prima.
-If you search that name on Etsy, you’ll find several retailers that have them.
+These are from a set of mini transfers called Classic Vintage Labels by Re-designed by Prima, and you can find them in my shop HERE.

 Sealing the Chair